ai4os-hub/ai4os-yolo-torch/README.md

 ├── README.md               <- The top-level README for developers using this project.
 ├── VERSION                 <- Version file indicating the version of the model │
-├── yolov8_api
+├── ai4os_yolo
 │   ├── README.md           <- Instructions on how to integrate your model with DEEPaaS.
 │   ├── __init__.py         <- Makes <your-model-source> a Python module
 │   ├── ...                 <- Other source code files
-│   └── config.py   <- Module to define CONSTANTS used across the AI-model python package │   └── hpo_yolov8 <- Hyperparameter Optimization using Optuna + Hydra + MLflow
+│   └── config.py   <- Module to define CONSTANTS used across the AI-model python package │   └── hpo_yolo <- Hyperparameter Optimization using Optuna + Hydra + MLflow
 │
 ├── api                     <- API subpackage for the integration with DEEP API │   ├── __init__.py         <- Makes api a Python module, includes API interface methods